Connect with others who understand.

 Written by Kelly Crumrin

-Doctors recommend pulmonary hypertension (PH) treatments based on several different factors, including what type of PH you have, how much your PH symptoms affect your daily life and limit your activities (referred to as functional class), your age, your other health conditions, and other medications you take.
+Doctors recommend pulmonary hypertension (PH) treatments based on several different factors, including what type of PH a person has, how much PH symptoms affect their daily life and limit their activities (referred to as “functional class”), age, other health conditions, and other medications they take.
 Treatment guidelines for PH generally specify that safer treatments should be tried first.
 If first-line treatments are not effective, doctors consider therapies with more serious side effects or a higher risk for complications.

 Treatments for PH aim to reduce symptoms, preserve your ability to do daily activities, and slow the progression of disease.
 Medications, oxygen therapy, pulmonary rehabilitation, surgery, and lifestyle changes can all be used to treat PH.

 Many classes of medication are used to manage PH.
-It is common for people with PH to be prescribed drugs from multiple categories.
+It’s common for people with PH to be prescribed drugs from multiple categories.

 Prostaglandins

-Prostaglandins are hormonelike compounds made by the body.
+Prostaglandins are compounds made by the body that are similar to hormones.
 In cases of pulmonary arterial hypertension (PAH), a type of PH, lower levels of prostaglandins are associated with the narrowing of blood vessels in the lungs.

 Prostaglandins include:

 Selexipag (Uptravi) is a prostacyclin receptor agonist.
 Prostacyclin is a type of prostaglandin.
-Scientists believe prostacyclin receptor agonists work by limiting the amount of prostacyclin in the blood.
+Scientists believe that prostacyclin receptor agonists work by mimicking the action of prostacyclin, rather than limiting its amount in the blood.
+By activating the prostacyclin receptor, these drugs help dilate blood vessels and inhibit the excessive growth of cells in the blood vessel walls, which can help manage pulmonary arterial hypertension.

 Common side effects of prostaglandins include headache, nausea, flushed skin, and diarrhea.
 Rare but serious side effects include increased risk for bleeding.